Skip to main content

 About

-Strategos is a single player tactical real-time strategy game with warfare and historical themes.
+Strategos is a single player tactical turn-based strategy game with warfare, medieval and historical themes.
 It was developed by Strategos Games and was released on January 20, 2026.
 It received positive reviews from players.

 Strategos is a real-time tactics wargame set in classical antiquity.
 Simulate large-scale battles with over 120 factions, and 250+ units, from the ancient world.
 Create custom battles, or take command of historical ones.